CVS acquires Oak Street primary care for $10.6 billion

 AP Health Writer

-CVS Health is plunging deeper into primary care services, buying Oak Street Health for approximately $10.6 billion.
+CVS Health is plunging deeper into primary care services, buying primary care provider Oak Street Health for approximately $10.6 billion.

 The drugstore chain said Wednesday it would pay $39 per share in cash for each share of Oak Street Health in a deal expected to close this year.